ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 # Transformations

-1. Merge tiles from server
-2. Resample to `epsg:4326`
+- Resample to `epsg:4326` (most DEMs are in this CRS)
-3. (optional; default `True`) Pixel centered referenced raster ensuring (a) half-pixel shift in the north-west direction if the original raster tiles are centered around the UL corner point and (b) tagging the data with `{'AREA_OR_POINT: 'Point'}`.
+- Pixel or area centered referenced raster ensuring (a) half-pixel shift in the north-west direction if the original raster tiles are centered around the UL corner point and (b) tagging the data with `{'AREA_OR_POINT: 'Point'}`.
    + SRTM v3 and TDX are [pixel centered](https://github.com/OSGeo/gdal/issues/1505#issuecomment-489469904)
    + The USGS DEMs are [not](https://www.usgs.gov/core-science-systems/eros/topochange/science/srtm-ned-vertical-differencing?qt-science_center_objects=0#qt-science_center_objects)
-4. (optional; default `True`) - transform vertical heights to WGS84 Ellipsoidal height.
+- transform vertical heights to WGS84 Ellipsoidal height.

 # Testing

-1. Install `papermill` and `pytest`.
+1. Install `pytest`.
-2. Install a new jupyter kernel to reference `dem_stitcher` with `python -m ipykernel install --user --name dem_stitcher` (the notebooks use this kernel name).
-3. Run pytest.
+2. Run pytest.

 There are automatic github actions that run the said tests as well.